Can I Stay With My Dog?

 How Long Does The Groom Take?

-As we work on a 1-2-1 basis your dog’s grooming treatment can take from 1 – 4 hours, depending on breed, temperament and condition.
-We’ll advise you of an anticipated finish time at the initial consultation and once the treatment is nearly complete we’ll drop you a message by your preferred method to let you know the pick up time.
+As we work on a 1-2-1 basis, your dog’s grooming treatment can take from 1 – 4 hours.
+This time is dependent on breed, temperament and condition.
+We’ll advise you of an anticipated finish time at the initial consultation and, once the treatment is nearly complete, we’ll drop you a message by your preferred method to let you know the pick up time.

 How Often Should My Dog Be Groomed?

 To keep them in good condition, most dogs need grooming about every 4-8 weeks.
-This is dependant on a number of factors including breed and coat type but it’s also highly recommended that you brush and comb your pet at home to avoid knotting between appointments.
+This is dependent on a number of factors, including breed and coat type, but it’s also highly recommended that you brush and comb your pet at home to avoid knotting between appointments.

 As a rough guide, the following frequency is the generally accepted average: